ppabcd/npm-google/README.md

 I  create one exampe in test.js

-You just write this code for testing example.
+You just write this command for testing example.
 ``` bash
 node test.js
 ```